Does alcohol cook out when cooking with it?

 Answer:

 Alcohol does cook quickly out of foods, but the cooking method, the temperature, the consistency of what is being cooked, and the quantity being cooked all affect the amount of alcohol that remains in the food.
 See: "Does Alcohol Really Boil Away in Cooking?" for details.
-What you are not distinguishing is between trace amounts and quantities which can affect your sobriety.
+What you are not distinguishing is between trace amounts and quantities that can affect your sobriety.
 Alcohol is a by-product of yeast.
-Thus freshly baked bread contains trace amounts of alcohol, but nowhere near the quantities that will cause drunkenness.
+Thus, freshly baked bread contains trace amounts of alcohol, but nowhere near the quantities that will cause drunkenness.
 Chocolate chip cookies contain vanilla, which only dissolves in alcohol, yet a teaspoon divided between two to three dozen cookies, which are then baked long enough to lose over half the small amounts of alcohol, won't be noticeable.
-In addition, simply standing at room temperature such products continue to lose the little alcohol within them.
+In addition, simply standing at room temperature, such products continue to lose the little alcohol within them.

 We need to be careful not to become like Pharisees who made "zero tolerance" rules, forgetting why the rules exist.
 "Blind guides, who strain out a gnat and swallow a camel!"
 (Matthew 23:24).
 I don't keep alcoholic beverages in my house for cooking.
 When a recipe calls for an alcoholic beverage, we find a substitute.
 But at the same time, when I'm at someone's house or eating at a restaurant, I don't generally ask if alcohol was used in the preparation.
 If a menu item notes it, I skip over it, but a good deal of that is because I don't like the taste.
-I'm sure there have been a few dishes that I've tasted that had some alcohol in it, but I'm not concerned because I've never consumed enough to affect my sobriety.
+I'm sure there have been a few dishes that I've tasted that had some alcohol in them, but I'm not concerned because I've never consumed enough to affect my sobriety.